meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2014-08-05-meteor-weekly-devshop-sf-july-a-meteor-book-book-oplog-tailing.md

 ## Book - Your First Meteor Application

 MeteorTips author David Turnbull competed his Meteor book "Your First Meteor Application".
 Now you can read it online for [FREE](http://meteortips.com/book/).
-Go [check it out](http://meteortips.com/book/) and share it with friends.
+Go [check it out](http://meteortips.com/book/) and share it with your friends.

 ## Oplog Tailing
 Oplog tailing is not something new for the MeteorJS community.
 But, there were few discussion about oplog tailing recently.
 You should check them.